usharanikj/Credit_Default_Risk_Scoring/README.md

 ### Risk Scoring Logic
 A rule-based scoring model converts business intuition into numeric risk points.
-Each rule answers one question: “Does this customer exhibit risky behavior?”
+Each rule answers one question: "Does this customer exhibit risky behavior?"

 #### Scoring Examples:
 | Risk Signal                    | Points |